Ukrainian military vows to hold Bakhmut as Russians close in

 Less than a week ago, an adviser to Ukrainian President Volodymyr Zelenskyy said the defenders might retreat from Bakhmut and fall back to nearby positions.

-But Zelenskyy’s office said Monday that he chaired a meeting in which top military brass “spoke in favor of continuing the defense operation and further strengthening our positions in Bakhmut.”
+But Zelenskyy’s office said Monday that he chaired a meeting in which the country’s top military brass “spoke in favor of continuing the defense operation and further strengthening our positions in Bakhmut.”

-Zelenskyy’s top adviser, Mykhailo Podolyak, told The Associated Press no decision had been made to retreat because of “a consensus among the military about the need to continue defending the city” and grinding down enemy forces “while building new lines of defense.”

-By pressing the defense, he said, Ukraine has exhausted Russia’s main combat-ready groups and trained tens of thousands of Ukrainian military personnel for a possible counteroffensive.

-Intense Russian shelling targeted the city in the Donetsk region and nearby villages as Moscow waged a three-sided assault to try to finish off Bakhmut’s resistance.
+Intense Russian shelling targeted the city in the Donetsk region and nearby villages as Moscow deployed more resources to try to finish off Bakhmut’s resistance, according to local officials.

-The nearby towns of Chasiv Yar and Kostiantynivka came under heavy shelling, damaging cars and homes and sparking a fire.
-No casualties were immediately reported.

-Police and volunteers evacuated people from Chasiv Yar and other front-line towns in an operation made difficult by the loss of bridges and constant artillery fire that has left barely a house standing.
+“Civilians are fleeing the region to escape Russian shelling continuing round the clock,” Donetsk Gov. Pavlo Kyrylenko said.

-Russian forces have been unable to deliver a knockout blow that would allow them to seize Bakhmut.
-Analysts say it does not hold major strategic value and that its capture would be unlikely to serve as a turning point in the conflict.
+Russian forces that invaded Ukraine just over a year ago have been unable to deliver a knockout blow that would allow them to seize Bakhmut.
+Analysts say it does not have major strategic value and that its capture would be unlikely to serve as a turning point in the conflict.

 The Russian push for Bakhmut reflects the Kremlin’s broader struggle to achieve battlefield momentum.
 Moscow’s full-scale invasion on Feb.
 24, 2022, soon stalled, and Ukraine launched a largely successful counteroffensive.
 Over the bitterly cold winter months, the fighting has largely been deadlocked.